 Precinct Key Issues Hamilton (1,992 on-street and 191 off-street spaces) The precinct has high demand for short to medium term parking.
 Multiple streets have greater than 85% occupancy, including Lawson, Cameron, William, Bridge, Steel, Eddy, Swan, Devon, Hudson and Bennett streets.
 Newcastle West (291 on-street spaces) The precinct has inconsistent time restrictions and parking is generally underutilised.
-City West (949 on-street and 1,348 off-street spaces) Demand in this area is for short and medium term parking.
-Sections of long term and unrestricted parking are inappropriate for this precinct.
-Generally, on-street parking is underutilised, which may be due to multiple time restrictions causing driver confusion.
-Honeysuckle (196 on-street and 1,010 off-street spaces) Further parking management measures are required to support night-time economy, precinct visitation and activity.
-The wide range of time restrictions throughout the precinct likely contributes to driver confusion.
-Civic (452 on-street and 493 off-street spaces) 8P on-street parking encourages long term parking in a highly desirable short to medium term parking precinct.
-Further parking management measures are required to support night-time economy, precinct visitation and activity.
+City West Demand in this area is for short and medium term parking.
+Sections and unrestricted parking are inappropriate for this precinct.
+General parking is underutilised, which may be due to multiple time restriction driver confusion.
+Honeysuckle Further parking management measures are required to support night- economy, precinct visitation and activity.
+The wide range of time restrict throughout the precinct likely contributes to driver confusion.
+Civic 8P on-street parking encourages long term parking in a highly desired to medium term parking precinct.
+Further parking management med required to support night-time economy, precinct visitation and activities.
 City East (933 on-street and 900 off-street spaces) Several streets are averaging greater than 85% occupancy on Wednesday, including Hunter, Darby, Crown, Newcomen and Church streets.
 High average occupancy (greater than 85%) is also occurring on the weekend in some streets.
 There are multiple time restrictions and inconsistencies, which are likely to cause driver confusion.
 Pay parking provisions are inconsistent.
 Better parking management on weekends and evenings is needed.
-The Foreshore (499 on-street and 655 off-street spaces) Several streets have greater than 85% occupancy.
+The Foreshore Several streets have greater than 85% occupancy.
 Parking demand is high all week.
 More turnover of spaces is required to provide sought after short term parking.

 Precinct Key Issues Newcastle East (704 on-street and 489 off-street spaces) The precinct has very high on-street occupancy, with several streets averaging over 85% on Wednesday.
 The Hill (1,101 on-street spaces) Several streets are averaging over 85% occupancy.
 Multiple time restrictions apply.
 There is high demand for long stay parking in streets around King Edward Park.
 King Edward Park (184 spaces) Spaces are not used efficiently, with insufficient turnover of unrestricted areas.
 Darby (526 on-street and 164 off-street spaces) The off-street car parks (Art Gallery and Civic) averaged greater than 90% occupancy on Wednesday.
-Cooks Hill (404 on-street spaces) There is high medium term parking demand in the area.
-Several streets averaged greater than 85% occupancy.
-Wickham (782 on-street spaces) The precinct has numerous streets of underutilised parking.
-While several streets average over 85% occupancy, the overall average on-street utilisation is approximately 40%.
-Hamilton East (821 on-street and 421 off-street spaces) On-street spaces are not used efficiently.
-The Junction (770 on-street and 253 off-street spaces) While several streets have greater than 85% occupancy, they are not grouped but distributed throughout the precinct.
+Cooks Hill There is high medium term parking demand in the area.
+Several street (404 on-street spaces) There is high medium term parking demand in the area.
+Several street averaged greater than 85% occupancy.
+Wickham The precinct has numerous streets of underutilised parking.
+While seven streets average over 85% occupancy, the overall average on-street utilis approximately 40%.
+Hamilton East (821 on-street and 421 off-street spaces) 21 on-street and While several streets have greater than 85% occupancy, they are not grouped but distributed throughout the precinct.
+A large proportion of on-street spaces) While several streets have greater than 85% occupancy, they are not grouped but distributed throughout the precinct.
 A large proportion of on-street parking is unrestricted and does not match the demand profile for short to medium term parking.